 What are the relevant outcomes (e.g. morbidity, death, complications)?

 See an example in the right hand box.

 Once you have established your focused clinical question, you then need to convert it into an effective search strategy.
-Use this PICO worksheet to assist in the process.
 This involves identifying: